adobe-rnd/helix-mixer/README.md

 # helix-mixer

-A Cloudflare Worker service that acts as a smart reverse proxy for Edge Delivery Services in Adobe Experience Manager Sites as a Cloud Service with document-based authoring sites, routing requests to different backends based on configurable URL patterns.
+A universal edge service (Cloudflare Workers + Fastly Compute@Edge) that acts as a smart reverse proxy for Edge Delivery Services in Adobe Experience Manager Sites as a Cloud Service with document-based authoring sites, routing requests to different backends based on configurable URL patterns.

 ## Overview